-This week on Minding Your Business, we talk about venture capitalism.
+This week on Minding Your Business, we talk about women getting ahead in business.

-This week on MYB, host DB Hegler talks about startup businesses.
+This week on Minding Your Business, DB Hegler talked about consulting.

 Julia and Author Daniel Coyle talks about his book The Talent Code, which is the subject of his upcoming author talk at the Coventry Village Branch on March 4th at 7 p.m.

 This month, a free workshop about toxic chemicals was held at Nature Center at Shaker Lakes.
 Melanie Houston, Director of Water Policy and Environmental Health for the Ohio Environmental Council, facilitated the event and explains how harmful chemicals are prevalent in our daily lives.
 By Robin Goist

 Louisville Mayor Greg Fischer talks with us about bourbon, cycling, and NAHBS.
 Rody Walter from Groovy Cycleworks explains his unique perspective on the custom bike business as well as business in general.

 Julia and Sheryl Banks, Marketing Manager at Heights Libraries, discuss Nicholas Nickleby by Charles Dickens.